sonatype/nexus-iq-server-ha/chart/README.md

     Eclipse Foundation.
 All other trademarks are the property of their respective owners.

 -->
-# Nexus IQ Server High Availability Helm Chart
+# Sonatype IQ Server High Availability Helm Chart

-This repository is intended to store a helm chart to create a cluster of Nexus IQ Server nodes.
+This repository is intended to store a helm chart to create a cluster of Sonatype IQ Server nodes.

 ## General Requirements
 - A copy of the helm chart
-- A Nexus IQ Server license that supports the High Availability (HA) feature
+- A Sonatype IQ Server license that supports the High Availability (HA) feature
 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) (1.23+) to run commands against a Kubernetes cluster
 - [helm](https://helm.sh/docs/helm/) (3.9.3+) to install or upgrade the helm chart
 - A PostgreSQL (10.7 or newer) database or a PostgreSQL-compatible service
 - A Kubernetes cluster to run the helm chart on
-- A shared file system to share files between all Nexus IQ Server pods in the cluster
+- A shared file system to share files between all Sonatype IQ Server pods in the cluster
-- A load balancer to distribute requests between the Nexus IQ Server pods
+- A load balancer to distribute requests between the Sonatype IQ Server pods

 ## Nice to have
 - A [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/) for dynamic provisioning